How Do You Break Down Advice To Determine How It Applies To You?

 - Some people might not understand that they have to temper their everyday personal attitude and demeanor with professional attributes and can’t completely be themselves.

-Advice comes and goes; some might catch and some might not.
+Advice comes and goes; some of it might catch on, and some of it might not.
 But it’s not all supposed to catch and take hold.

-Advice not might jibe with that person’s style, their temperament, or even their goals.
+Advice not might jibe with the other person’s style, their temperament, or even their goals.

 And to those offering the advice, much has to be done in the same vein.
 Consider the target of the advice before and after the advice is shared.